cptran777/twitch-on-vr/README.md

 ## Architecture
 This application is frontend intensive.
 The client communicates with the backend to serve up the page's assets.
 The backend is written with Node.

+Client communicates with the backend through AJAX request and triggers the Node server to send specified request to the Twitch API.
+Upon response, the backend will reduce data to just the needed items before sending back to the client.
+This will also help protect the secret key needed for the Twitch API.

 ## Issues and Chalenges

 ### Limitation of VR